Day # 37: Treatment Resistant Depression

 Stimulant (ex: methylphenidate, amphetamines, modafinil) augmentation strategies have had varied outcomes.
 Mood elevated effects are typically seen within a few hours but are short lived.

 There are a number of other medications that have been trialed for treatment resistant depression.
-Here are a few that have shown some potential: buprenorphine, amantadine, tryptophan, zinc, hyoscine, estrogens, pramipexole, omega 3's, testosterone gel.
+Here are a few that have shown some potential: buprenorphine, amantadine, atomoxetine, tryptophan, zinc, hyoscine, estrogens, pramipexole, omega 3's, testosterone gel.

 I hope you learned something from today's article.
 This is an advanced topic and deserves more of your attention than just this overview.
 I highly encourage reading the original research and articles referenced in this post as well as other lit reviews that you find.